Edacheclarus2/SimpleStorage/README.md

 im clarus

-This is my first project, i expect flaws and mistakes
+This is my first solidity project